psychopy/psychopy/docs/source/hardware/eyeTracking.rst

     Here there are lots of options - you can choose what you want to happen when the participant looks at or away from a certain part of the screen, what shape your ROI is etc. All of which can also be defined in your conditions file, just like any other component.
 Choose the options that fit the needs of your experiment.
 Here, the component is set such that when a participant looks at a circular target for at least 0.1s (set by the min look time), the trial will end.

-* On the 'layout' tab of the ROI component, you set the position and size of the ROI in the same way as you would set the position of any visual component:
+* On the `layout` tab of the ROI component, you set the position and size of the ROI in the same way as you would set the position of any visual component:

 .. figure:: /images/eyeROIPos.png